-Serve these cute Mini No-Bake Cherry Almond Cheesecakes in small Mason jars or dessert glasses.
-A great choice for a dessert buffet or for picnics!
-A make-ahead gluten-free cherry dessert with sugar-free options.
+Serve these cute Mini No-Bake Cherry Almond Cheesecake desserts in small jars or ramekins.
+They're a great choice for a dessert buffet or for picnics!
+This recipe for gluten-free cherry cheesecake has sugar-free options.
 You can use either fresh or frozen cherries and make them ahead of time!

-This recipe for Mini No-bake Cherry Almond Cheesecake makes an easy dessert for a crowd!
+This recipe for Mini No-bake Cherry Almond Cheesecake in jars makes an easy dessert for a crowd!
 Love cheesecake but don't like the fuss?
 This recipe may be just what you're looking for.

-If you don't want to use your oven at all, but still want a delicious mini cheesecake, you'll love my other recipe for Mason Jar No-Bake Cheesecake with fresh berries.
+If you don't want to use your oven at all, but still want a delicious mini cheesecake, you'll love my recipe for Mason Jar No-Bake Cheesecake made with fresh berries.
 And if you love cherries, you'll find more recipes in this post 8 Fabulous Recipes for Fresh or Frozen Cherries.

 Ready to make a shopping list?
 Here's what you'll need.